-For 2022, executive compensation was comprised of three primary components: (i) an annual base salary, which was intended to provide a fixed level of cash compensation that is competitive in the industry and enables the Company to attract, motivate and retain capable executives; (ii) grants of long-term equity-based compensation, which seek to correlate executive officer compensation with the creation of shareholder value, align long-term economic interests with that of Shareholders, and act as a meaningful tool for retention; and (iii) a discretionary short-term incentive program providing for a cash bonus opportunity in the discretion of the Board of Directors, based on its year-end consideration of qualitative corporate objectives and accomplishments in furtherance thereof, which was intended to incentivize individual efforts towards the achievement of those objectives.
+For 2023, executive compensation was comprised of two primary components: (i) an annual base salary, which was intended to provide a fixed level of cash compensation that is competitive in the industry and enables the Company to attract, motivate and retain capable executives; and (ii) long-term equity-based compensation, which seek to correlate executive officer compensation with the creation of shareholder value, align long-term economic interests with that of Shareholders, and act as a meaningful tool for retention.
+Prairie Provident has also previously maintained a discretionary short-term incentive program providing for a cash bonus opportunity in the discretion of the Board of Directors.
+The short-term incentive program was suspended for 2023.